YK7188/YK_Lab/05-Microsoft 365 Apps Deployment — Built-in vs ODT/README.md

 - Install behavior > Choose System over User as Office apps are business critical, necessary tools.
 - Device restart behavior > Choose No specific action as Office installation does not require rebooting the machine.
-- Detection rules as in the image below.
+- Detection rules as in the image below so it will not install the app if O365ProPlusRetail has already been installed.
   ![04 detection rule](https://github.com/user-attachments/assets/e261fd3e-4853-4bcc-ab0d-2f79b4bd69fa)